 A Lean "Teachable Moment": Starbucks in The Wall Street Journal

 This week's Journal featured an article titled: "Latest Starbucks Buzzword: 'Lean' Japanese Techniques."
 The article referenced me as the 'former Toyota executive who has been advising Starbucks on lean methods."
-You can also find a free version of the article here.

 The blogosphere – the Journal on-line comments space and other websites – is buzzing.
 Starbucks is a huge flashpoint for bloggers anyway.
 Many folks hate and many folks love Starbucks.
 Many folks seem to hold both feelings about the company.
 Some seem to love hating them.